SeelabFhdo/SN2021/README.md

-## Validation Package for our Springer Nature Article "Applying Model-Driven Engineering to Stimulate the Adoption of DevOps Processes in Small and Medium-Sized Development Organizations"
+# Validation Package for our Springer Nature Article "Applying Model-Driven Engineering to Stimulate the Adoption of DevOps Processes in Small and Medium-Sized Development Organizations"
-### Content description
+## Content description
+---
 This repository contains the artifacts used during the different phases of our proposed workflow for DevOps teams for model-driven microservice development, including those we create due to the workflow.
 Additionally, we link the repositories of the source code we used in the workflow down below.

+### Lakeside Mutual Case Study
-The folder [case_study_models](https://github.com/SeelabFhdo/SN2021/tree/master/case_study_models) contains all LEMMA models from our case study in an Eclipse project, which can be imported to the prepared Eclipse instance with our plugins.
+The folder [case_study_models](https://github.com/SeelabFhdo/SN2021/tree/master/case_study_models) contains reconstructed LEMMA models from our case study in an Eclipse project, which can be imported to the prepared Eclipse instance with our plugins.

-The OpenAPI specification for the Lakeside Mutual services and the corresponding LEMMA models are included in the [generated_models_and_OpenApi](https://github.com/SeelabFhdo/SN2021/tree/master/generated_models_and_OpenApi) of this repository.
+The OpenAPI specification of the services of the Lakeside Mutual case study are included in the folder [case_study_api_documentation](https://github.com/SeelabFhdo/SN2021/tree/master/case_study_api_documentation) of this repository.

+### Workflow Artifacts
+The generated LEMMA models based on the API documentation of the case study (cf. Subsection 6.2 in our manuscript) are included in the folder [pregenerated_lemma_models_from_openapi](https://github.com/SeelabFhdo/SN2021/tree/master/pregenerated_lemma_models_from_openapi) of this repository.

+The folder [pregenerated_visualization_artifacts](https://github.com/SeelabFhdo/SN2021/tree/master/pregenerated_visualization_artifacts) contains the generated artefacts from the LEMMA Visualizer (cf. Subsection 6.4 in our manuscript).

+The folder [pregenerated_deployment_specification_artifacts](https://github.com/SeelabFhdo/SN2021/tree/master/pregenerated_deployment_specification_artifacts) comprises the genererated deployment specifications based on the LEMMA operation models of the case study (cf. Subsection 6.5 and Subsection 6.6).

-For counting the generated artefacts' lines, we provide a script, which is located in the [loc_count](https://github.com/SeelabFhdo/SN2021/tree/master/loc_count) folder.
-For the majority of the scripts to run, you need Python 3 and the [`cloc` utility](https://github.com/AlDanial/cloc) for automated LOC counting.
+For counting the generated artefacts' Lines of Code (cf. Section 7), we provide a script, which is located in the [loc_count](https://github.com/SeelabFhdo/SN2021/tree/master/loc_count) folder.

-The folder [pre_generated_artefacts](https://github.com/SeelabFhdo/SN2021/tree/master/pre_generated_artefacts) contains all the artefacts we create during our proposed workflow for simple reviewing purposes.
-To validate these results, we provide a step-by-step guideline below, including a [run_code_generation.sh](https://github.com/SeelabFhdo/SN2021/blob/master/run_code_generation.sh) for building those artefacts.
+In order to validate the results and rerun the generation steps of the workflow, we provide a step-by-step guideline below, including a [run_code_generation.sh](https://github.com/SeelabFhdo/SN2021/blob/master/run_code_generation.sh) for building all artefacts.

-### Source Code
+## Source Code
 ---
 The source code used in the Model-Driven Engineering workflow in our contribution is part of the following repositories:
 - [LEMMA Repository](https://github.com/SeelabFhdo/lemma)
 - [Case Study Lakeside Mutual](https://github.com/Microservice-API-Patterns/LakesideMutual)

-### Reproducing the Workflow Steps
+## Reproducing the Workflow Steps
 ---
-The reproduction of the workflow steps described in Section 5 of the journal requires the preparation of a local Eclipse instance:
+The reproduction of the workflow steps described in Section 6 of the journal requires the preparation of a local Eclipse instance:
 1. Download Eclipse release 2020-12 (4.18.0) of the [Eclipse IDE for Java and DSL Developers](https://www.eclipse.org/downloads/packages/release/2020-12/r/eclipse-ide-java-and-dsl-developers).
 2. Install the current ATL package from this update site: [https://download.eclipse.org/mmt/atl/updates/releases](https://download.eclipse.org/mmt/atl/updates/releases/).
 3. Extract the JAR archives in the [`dropins.zip`](https://github.com/SeelabFhdo/jss2020/blob/master/dropins.zip) file from this repository to the `dropins` folder of the Eclipse release downloaded in Step 1.
 The JAR archives in the ZIP file are pre-compiled plugins for LEMMA's modeling languages and the plugins mentioned in our article (see above).